gyulanemeth/bluefox.email/docs/projects/contacts.md

 ---
 title: Contacts | bluefox.email documentation
 description: Learn how to manage contacts in bluefox.email.
 Create public and private lists, track subscriber activity, and optimize engagement with detailed statistics.
+faqs:
+  - question: "What is the difference between a contact and a subscriber in BlueFox Email?"
+    answer: "A contact is an individual stored in your project with an email address and any custom properties you define.
+A subscriber is that contact's relationship to a specific subscriber list.
+One contact can be subscribed to multiple lists, and contact data such as email address is shared across all list subscriptions automatically."
+  - question: "What is the difference between a public and a private subscriber list?"
+    answer: "Public lists appear on the subscription preferences page, allowing subscribers to manage their own subscriptions.
+Private lists are hidden from that page and are ideal for internal use, testing, or exclusive communications.
+Subscribers can see a private list only if they are already subscribed to it."
+  - question: "Can one contact be subscribed to multiple lists?"
+    answer: "Yes.
+A contact can subscribe to as many lists as you create.
+Updates to the contact record such as a name or email change automatically apply across all lists the contact is subscribed to."
+  - question: "What subscription statuses exist in BlueFox Email?"
+    answer: "A contact's subscription to a list can have one of three statuses: active (currently receiving emails), paused (temporarily not receiving emails but not unsubscribed), and unsubscribed (opted out).
+Campaigns and triggered emails are only delivered to active subscribers."
 head:
   - - meta
     - name: description